SsangYong Tivoli SUV - MPG, running costs & CO2

 SsangYong Tivoli MPG & CO2

 The engine and transmission you specify for your Tivoli with can seriously affect its economy.
-SsangYong’s 1.6-litre diesel is relatively economical in two-wheel-drive form with a manual gearbox, managing 50.4mpg while emitting 146g/km of CO2, placing it in a high Benefit-in-Kind (BiK)band.
+SsangYong’s 1.6-litre diesel is relatively economical in two-wheel-drive form with a manual gearbox, managing 50.4mpg while emitting 146g/km of CO2, placing it in a high Benefit-in-Kind (BiK) band.
 Choosing the automatic gearbox sees fuel consumption and emissions rise to 47.1mpg and 158g/km.
 Given the efficiency figures of some of the Tivoli’s diesel rivals, the SsangYong offers acceptable, if slightly underwhelming fuel economy, but its CO2 emissions lag behind.
+However, this engine is no longer available new.

-The best the new 1.2-litre petrol can manage is 158g/km of CO2 and fuel economy of 40.4mpg, so the car falls into one of the top BiK bands.
+The best the new 1.2-litre petrol can manage is 158g/km of CO2 and fuel economy of 40.4mpg, so the car falls into one of the top BiK bands but it shouldn’t be too expensive to run for private buyers with a low-to-medium annual mileage.
 Opting for the more powerful 1.5-litre engine doesn’t affect things too much, as it returns 39.2mpg and 164g/km, but choosing the automatic gearbox sees the fuel economy figure fall to 36.7mpg, making the Tivoli a rather uneconomical proposition.

-After the first year's CO2-based road tax (generally included in the on-the-road price), all versions of the SsangYong Tivoli cost £150 a year to tax.
+After the first year's CO2-based road tax (generally included in the on-the-road price), all versions of the SsangYong Tivoli cost the standard yearly rate in tax.

 The SsangYong Tivoli 1.2-litre EX is the cheapest version to insure, sitting in group 14 out of 50.
 With the 1.5-litre petrol fitted, groups jump to 20, while the diesel is in group 21 or 22, depending on trim level.
 This could make the Tivoli more expensive to insure than some rivals, with the diesel Skoda Kamiq sitting in groups 11 to 12.